kara751/Virtual_Assistant/README.md

 # Virtual Assistant using Python
 ## Introduction
-This is a simple virtual assistant that can do variety of task like Opening Google maps , telling weather and temperature inforamtion , sending email, create an instant meeting and much more just using voice command!
+This is a simple virtual assistant that can do variety of task like opening Google maps , telling weather and temperature information , sending email, create an instant meeting and much more just using voice command!
 ***
 ## **Modules Used:**